cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 1. Define a [`SmartphoneStudyProtocol`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartphoneStudyProtocol-class.html).
 2. Deploy this protocol to a [`DeploymentService`](https://pub.dev/documentation/carp_core/latest/carp_core_deployment/DeploymentService-class.html).
 3. Get a study deployment for the phone and start executing this study deployment using a [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartPhoneClientManager-class.html).
-4. Use the generated data locally in the app or specify how and where to store or upload it using a [`DataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/DataEndPoint-class.html).
+4. Use the generated data (called `measurements`) locally in the app or specify how and where to store or upload it using a [`DataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/DataEndPoint-class.html).

 As a mobile sensing framework running on a phone, CAMS could be limited to support only step 3 and 4.
 However, to support the 'full cycle', CAMS also supports 1-2.
 This allows for local creation, deployment, and execution of study protocols (which in many [applications](https://carp.cachet.dk/#applications) have shown to be useful).